10 Signs of Internalized Sexism and Gaslighting

 Often, those with internalized sexism are consciously or unconsciously socialized into believing that women are inferior and “the weaker sex," and should either indiscriminately please, or “take a backseat” in their relationships with men (especially the dominant male figures in their lives).
 Significantly, one of the most common expressions of internalized sexism is when some women routinely attack (“trash”) other women and girls to marginalize their selfhood and power.

 It is important to emphasize that many women with degrees of internalized sexism may not be consciously aware of their own disempowering words and actions (both toward themselves and other women).
 Many grew up around, are conditioned by, and have bought into the gender stereotypes and inequalities of family, society, institutions, religion, popular media, social media, and mass advertising.
 Some women even feel compelled to justify and defend gender inequalities.
-It is a classic example of gaslighting, where a perpetrator (in this case a gender-unequal society) convinces the victim that she is much less than who she actually is.
+It is a classic example of gaslighting, where a perpetrator (in this case a gender-unequal society) convinces the victim that she is less than who she really is.
+The victim in turn gaslights oneself and other girls and women.
+Internalized sexism is a form of social and psychological brainwashing.

 What are some of the most common signs of internalized sexism?
 Below are 10 characteristics, with references from my books, How to Let Go of Negative Thoughts and Emotions and Are You Highly Sensitive?
 How to Gain Immunity, Peace, and Self-Mastery!.